 Click on “settings” (gear icon) to manage a dataset.

-Note that some of these options may not be available to you for all datasets.
-Options are controlled by your permission level for a given dataset.
+Some of these options may not be available to you for all datasets depending on your permissions.
 For details on which options are available based on your permission level for a dataset, check out this article on Sharing Data and Dashboards.

 Adding a user: